International Investigators Pte Ltd respects your privacy. Your details remain discreet and confidential at all times.

 This stage is undoubtedly one of the most crucial in the recovery timeline as it allows the revaluation of your relationship’s ethical guidelines.
 By discussing deep feelings and experiences, you create an emotional space that neither downplays past pain nor lets it dictate your future.

-9. Reinventing The Relationship
+10. Reinventing The Relationship

 At this crucial stage of recovery, the emphasis moves from just healing old wounds to actively shaping a better future.
 The journey has inevitably altered both partners, and the relationship needs to adjust to these changes.

-You and your spouse can rethink and assess what your relationship means to both of you.
+This is the “moving on” stage, both you and your spouse can rethink and assess what your relationship means to both of you.
 The lessons learned have made you wiser, and it’s time to apply this new wisdom to your everyday life.

 This stage is more about building a stronger, more satisfying partnership capable of managing life’s challenges with grace and resilience rather than going back to an idealised past.